A sovereign protector I have

 A sov'reign Protector I have,…

-It had six 8-line verses, which have usually been shortened, as in RS, which (in common with...
+It had six 8-line stanzas, which have usually been shortened, as in RS, which (in common with other...

 Cite this article